Her Campus Logo Her Campus Logo

 I hope you enjoyed these suggestions for your autumn playlist.
 In my opinion, these songs are severely underrated and should be listened to more.
 Some honorable mentions not listed include: “Forrest Gump” by Frank Ocean, “Coming Home” by Beabadobee, “Kiss Me” by Sixpence None the Ritcher, “What You Know” by Two Door Cinema Club, and “Karma Police” by Radio Head.
 At least one of these songs is bound to get you into the fall spirit.

-Isabel White is a junior at the University of Central Florida pursuing a Bachelor's degree in Business Management.
-This is her second year as a writer in Her Campus.
+Isabel White is a junior at the University of Central Florida pursuing a Bachelor's degree in Media Production and Management with a minor in Business.
+This is her second year as a senior editor and writer in Her Campus.
 She loves thrifting, visiting coffee shops, exploring new music, and journaling.